 The following itinerary describes a range of gardens which we plan to visit.
 At the time of publication (November 2021) most visits had been confirmed.
 While several are accessible to the public, others require special permission from the garden owners which may only be confirmed closer to the tour’s departure in 2022.
 The daily activities described in this itinerary may change or be rotated and/or modified in order to accommodate alterations in opening hours, flight schedules and confirmation of private visits.
 Participants will receive a final itinerary, together with their tour documents, prior to departure.
 The tour includes meals indicated in the detailed itinerary where: B=breakfast, L=lunch and D=dinner.

 Day 1: Friday 4 November, Arrive Christchurch

-- Check-in at the Novotel Christchurch Cathedral Square hotel
+- Tour commences at 4.00pm in the foyer of the Novotel Christchurch Cathedral Square Hotel

 - Christchurch Botanic Gardens